AlpBilgin/notes/README.md

 `defaults write -g AppleShowAllFiles -bool true`
 You have to quit and reopen applications to apply changes as usual.

+2

+To start screensharing:

+`sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.screensharing.plist`

+To stop:

+`sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.screensharing.plist`

+The -w flag modifies the Disabled key as appropriate.
+It's best to let launchctl handle this, as the location where the config files are stored has changed a bit between OS versions.

 ## Node.JS

 ### peripherals